 Pompeii has been subject of numerous stories for centuries, and it could be here on Sophie’s World, as well.
-(Humorous, intelligent and raunchy graffiti being one in itself).
-But gotta stop somewhere.
+(Humorous, intelligent and raunchy graffiti being a story in itself).
+But, gotta stop somewhere.
 The chilling words of the only eyewitness to the devastation, Pliny the Younger, seems a fitting finale:

 “There were people, too, who added to the real perils by inventing fictitious dangers: some reported that part of Misenum had collapsed or another part was on fire, and though their tales were false they found others to believe them.”

-It seems fake news isn’t exactly a 21st century phenomenon, either.
+It seems fake news isn’t only a 21st century phenomenon, either.

 Archaeological Areas of Pompei, Herculaneum and Torre Annunziata is a UNESCO World Heritage site.